codeoverflow-org/nodecg-io-docs/docs/samples/midi-io.md

 10. Check the nodecg logs

     You should see an error or a success message and midi messages that are recieved and echoed back to the device that is configured.
-The messages are only modified, if the recieved Message is a noteon with a velocity of greater than zero or a controll change message with a value of at least 64.
+The messages are only modified, if the recieved Message is a noteon with a velocity of greater than zero or a control change message with a value of at least 64.
 Noteoff messages are always echoed unmodified.

 ### Note